 Member has the right to appeal to the competent appeal authority when he or she considers that his or her rights based on the General Data Protection Regulation have been infringed upon.

-Requests related to above-mentioned rights of the data subject shall be addressed in writing to the person responsible for register matters (see contact information on this page), or by email at email@example.com.
+Requests related to above-mentioned rights of the data subject shall be addressed in writing to the Data protection Officer (see contact information on this page).